- Module Code:

 - Full Year

 The course is designed to improve students' command of the modern Persian language in the areas of reading, translation, composition and conversation.
 By the end of the academic year students should be competent to use the language to read straightforward fictional, cultural, social and political texts.
 They should have a good command of everyday social vocabulary and be able to understand the language when spoken at an unhurried pace and involving familiar and predictable topics; their pronunciation and fluency should be such that they can be readily understood.

-Successful completion of Persian language I is normally a prerequisite but the course is also open to those who can provide satisfactory evidence of equivalent knowledge in Persian.
+Successful completion of Intensive Persian Language is normally a prerequisite but the course is also open to those who can provide satisfactory evidence of equivalent knowledge in Persian.

 At the end of the module, a student should be able to demonstrate…